Dotneteer/kliveide/docs/_posts/documents/2021-01-01-statements.md

 ```

 > You can still use the `$cnt` value in for loops.
 Just like with other loop, it indicates the count of
-> cycles strating from one and incremented by one in each iteration.
+> cycles starting from one and incremented by one in each iteration.

 ## Maximum Loop Count